AY2122S2-CS2103T-T09-2/tp/docs/UserGuide.md

 ---
 ### Searching for an applicant : `search`

-Allows you to search for applicants containing specified keywords, these keywords could be in **any** of the applicant's name, job, round or skills.
+Allows you to search for applicants containing the input attributes and the attribute has to be an exact word.
+You can search for the applicant based on name, job, round or skills.

 <br>